This form sets up the basic parameters for all of the objects and finder charts you'll create during this instance of the run.

 Positions in the sky are given in the celestial coordinates system of right ascension and declination.

 You begin by specifying the boundaries of the sky you'd like to observe for this run.
 Right ascension defaults to the sky that is 4 hours west and 5 hours east of your current sidereal time, based on what your computer's clock.
-This is an approximation and can vary by a couple of hours either way.
-Click here to learn about sidereal time.
+This is what you get when you click "Make the list based on the current time", and at startup.
+You can edit the eastern and western hour to suit your current needs by replacing the current right ascensions with the desired right ascensions and clicking "Make the list".

-You can easily overwrite these defaults to suit your current observing program.Show, Don't Show: List only those object not seen before (as determined by your observations).
+Show only Previously Viewed Objects: List only those object not seen before (as determined by your observations).
 The default is "Don't Show".

 Min and Max double star separation: Only doubles within these limits will be listed.

-Chrt, Deg: This is the linear chart size, in degrees.
+Chart size: This is the linear chart size, in degrees.
 The default value of 3, for instance, will create charts that are 3x3 degrees in size.
 Currently, the program allows values between 1 and 5 degrees.

 Eyepiece: This draws the field of view of an eyepiece around the center of the chart.
 The default is 60 minutes, or one degree.